 2. Don’t go too hard when starting out…….your body is not ready for it yet.
 You have to get your tendons, ligaments and muscles ready for what’s coming ahead…….you need to be thinking fitness without any injuries.

 Exercise is all about longevity so start your training two to three days a week slowly increasing up to at least four or five days per week.
 Staying active is the key……just keep moving.

-Building muscle after 70 is still quite achievable as I have proven to myself and many others (to their amazement).
+Building muscle after 70 is still quite achievable as I have proven to myself and many others (much to their amazement).